 The hydrogen and methane breath test for SIBO/IMO is a non-invasive diagnostic tool to identify SIBO and can be administered in the comfort of a patient’s own home.
 Patients are given a substrate solution to drink (lactulose or glucose), which is a mixture of water and a carbohydrate substrate.
 The patient will collect a baseline sample, and after drinking the substrate solution, the patient will continue to collect a series of breath samples by simply breathing into a test tube using a straw.
 In a healthy individual, one would not expect to see any hydrogen or methane in the breath samples for approximately 90 minutes – 2 hours, the approximate time it would take for the substrate to travel to the small intestine to the colon where, in a healthy system, the substrate would be fed upon by bacteria, thus releasing the hydrogen and methane gas.
 After ingesting a substrate solution, the patient collects breath samples every 15 minutes over a 2-hour and 15-minute (135 minutes) period.

-During the hydrogen and methane breath test for SIBO, the presence of elevated levels of hydrogen or methane gas, or both, identified within 90 minutes of ingesting the substrate solution provides evidence of bacteria in the upper region of the digestive tract (i.e. at the level of the small intestine).
-This excessive build-up of bacteria is often diagnosed as SIBO.
+During the hydrogen and methane breath test for SIBO, the presence of elevated levels of hydrogen or methane gas, or both, identified within 90 minutes of ingesting the substrate solution provides evidence of bacteria or archaea in the upper region of the digestive tract (i.e. at the level of the small intestine).
+This excessive build-up of bacteria or archaea is often diagnosed as SIBO or IMO.
 Companies such as Commonwealth Diagnostics International, Inc. (Salem, MA), offer FDA-registered SIBO breath test kits that can be administered in-office or in the comfort of the patient’s own home and sent back to a CLIA-certified laboratory for analysis and interpretation.

 The pathogenesis of irritable bowel syndrome (IBS), once thought to be largely psychogenic in origin, is now understood to be multifactorial.
 One of the reasons for this shift is the realization that gut dysbiosis, including SIBO, causes IBS symptoms.
 The relationship between SIBO and IBS remains a subject of rigorous clinical research and scientific discussion.